PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 This standard is crucial for data providers and consumers who want to exchange company certificates through the Catena-X data space.
 By complying with this standard, companies can ensure seamless certificate management, thereby streamlining their overall operations.

-The following company certificate use cases are supported in this release, including new entries as indicated
+The following company certificate use cases are supported in this release:

-1. Data Provider wants to publish a certificate.
+1. DPPC wants to publish a certificate.
-2. (*new*) Data Consumer wants to request a certificate from a specific Data Provider
+2. DPCC wants to request a certificate from a specific DPPC
-3. (*new*) Data Consumer wants to notify a Data Provider of acceptance or rejection of a certificate published in #1 via a status message
+3. DPCC wants to notify a DPPC of acceptance or rejection of a certificate published in #1 via a feedback message
-4. (*new*) Data Provider wants to notify a Data Consumer of the availability of a new Asset
+4. DPPC wants to notify a DPCC of the availability of a new available certificate (a new dataspace offer)

 For avoidance of the doubt, we are not replacing the existing publication semantic model.